I told myself I’d never use that meme. I have disgraced myself and my family.

 But moving on, you may have seen our recent articles on PPC advertising, tier 2 search engines, and click fraud.
 I mean, if you haven’t, go check them out.
 In today’s world, it’s critical to understand at least the basics of online advertising.

 If you’re on your game, you may know that PPC advertising can be a bit complicated if you approach it head on.
 Sure, it’s easy to make ads and create a basic ad campaign on Google.
-I did it with no previous knowledge in about 5 minutes.
+I did it with no previous knowledge in about five minutes.
 But if you want to maximize your ROI and get the best results, you need to know your stuff.

 Lucky for us, Google offers AdWords scripts.

 Essentially, there’s a lot of micromanagement that goes into your ad campaign.
 If you want to get the best ROI on your advertisements, it takes close supervision.
 You have to frequently pull data and analyze.
 But that also takes quite a bit of time, and time is money.
 Plus, it can be awfully boring.

 That’s where AdWords scripts come in.
 With a bit of coding, you can use these scripts to do most of the grunt work for you.

 AdWords scripts can be used for a variety of tasks.
 Here are some examples:

 - You’re running a sale and want to include a sense of urgency in your ads.
 You can run a script to include a countdown in your ad, so it says “xx days left” in real time.

 - You run out of stock.
 Lucky for you, you have an active script to stop an ad when you run out of stock, so you don’t waste money advertising products you don’t have.

 - One of your links doesn’t work anymore.
 A script you applied notices this and pauses ads with that link.